babel/website/docs/faq.md

 A module formatter is a transformer that turns exports and imports into their equivalent target format.
 For example, the `common` module formatter transforms `import { foo } from "bar";` into the CommonJS `var foo = require("bar").foo;`

-## Why are there `Array.from` and `Symbol` in my code?!
-These don't exist!

-This is a known [caveat](/docs/caveats).
-This is because babel compiles to ES3 syntax but with ES5 and ES6 methods.
-This is essential to emulate a complete ES6 environment so your code won't break!
-You see, ES6 features such as [iterators](/docs/learn-es6#iterators-for-of) and [symbols](/docs/learn-es6#symbols) require a lot of logic to work, and to accurately support these it would mean **a lot** of boilerplate smoshed into your codebase.
-This is the approach taken by other transpilers but babel approaches it quite differently.

-You have two options, depending on your use case:

- - Use the wonderful [core aliasing optional transformer](/docs/usage/transformers#core-js-aliasing).
-This is recommended if you're writing a library.
- - Or use the bundled babel [polyfill](/docs/usage/polyfill).
-This is recommended if you're writing an entire application.